Sirius0531/final_project/README.md

 4. Once the data was clean we did visualizations of the data, and observe the correlation between each variable and total yearly compensation.
 [Dashboard](https://public.tableau.com/app/profile/sirius.liao/viz/SalaryAnalysis-Storyboard/DataScientistSalaryAnalysis#1) of our initial visualizations.
 5. Use python and pandas to clean the dataset, filtering on data industry specific jobs in the USA and One-Hotencoder the object columns.
 6. Upload the cleaned dataset to S3 buket on AWS.
+Using Pyspar to connect AWS and PostgreSQl to store and analysis the data.
 ![image](https://user-images.githubusercontent.com/92349969/160261413-f58f0815-c402-407f-8edc-00913896e6cb.png)

 ### Database and ERD